Rowan & Martin's Laugh-In: Season 2

-Arte Johnson insisted on star billing, apart from the rest of the cast.
-The producer mollified him by having announcer Gary Owens read Johnson's credit as a separate sentence: "Starring Dan Rowan and Dick Martin!
+Arte Johnson now insisted on star billing, apart from the rest of the cast.
+The producer mollified him by having on-screen radio continuity announcer Gary Owens read Johnson's credit as a separate sentence: "Starring Dan Rowan and Dick Martin!
 And Arte Johnson!
-With Ruth Buzzi ..."
-This maneuver gave Johnson star billing, but made it sound as though he was still part of the ensemble cast.
+With Ruth Buzzi..."
+This maneuver gave Johnson the star billing he wanted, but it also implied that he was still part of the ensemble cast.